RPertille/rpertille.github.io/_pages/tools.md

 [**Package Documentation**](https://rpertille.github.io/ChillModels/)  or download .pdf - [**Reference manual (PDF)**](https://cran.r-project.org/web/packages/ChillModels/ChillModels.pdf)

-The `ChillModels` package is hosted in GitHub.
+The release version of `ChillModels` package is hosted in GitHub.
 You can download it from GitHub using devtools package.

 >install.packages("devtools")